 The rate of employer contributions shall be deemed to have been set at an appropriate level to ensure long term cost efficiency if the rate of employer contributions is sufficient to make provision for the cost of current benefit accrual, with an appropriate adjustment to that rate for any surplus or deficit in the Fund.
 In assessing whether the above condition is met, GAD may have regard to following absolute and relative considerations.
-A relative consideration is primarily concerned with comparing LGPS pension funds with other LGPS pension funds.
-An absolute consideration is not primarily concerned with comparing funds with a given benchmark.
-Relative considerations include:

-- the implied deficit recovery period; and - the investment return required to achieve full funding after 20 years.
+A relative consideration is primarily concerned with comparing LGPS pension funds with other LGPS pension funds and could include the implied deficit recovery period; and the investment return required to achieve full funding after 20 years.